Draketuroth/Voyager/Voyager_Coding_Standard.md

 argue that it looks more professional.

 ```
-// This is a comment, but I most not forget to punctuate the comment.
+// This is a comment, but I must not forget to punctuate the comment.

 /*
 I find it equally important over several lines.